 Drone: DJI Phantom 4 Pro

-I’ve had a couple of drones before this, the DJI Phantom 2 Vision+ (it drowned; RIP) and the Phantom 3 Pro (that cliff came out of nowhere; RIP), and this Phantom 4 Pro is a really major upgrade in both still and video quality.
-It’s got a much larger camera sensor (almost four times the size of the DJI Mavic Pro), which makes a big difference, and the battery life has dramatically improved from earlier models.
+I’ve had a couple of drones before this, the DJI Phantom 2 Vision+ (it drowned; RIP) and the Phantom 3 Pro (that cliff came out of nowhere; RIP).
+This Phantom 4 Pro is a really major upgrade in both still and video quality.
+It’s got a much larger camera sensor, which makes a big difference in quality, and the battery life has dramatically improved from earlier models.
 It’s much easier to get smooth video, too.

 Sunset over Komodo National Park, Indonesia, with Scuba Junkie Komodo.